osu-eesc/cms-docs/user-guide/docs/using-site.md

   - **Section ID**: This allows you to link to a specific section on a page.
 The ID should be a short, unique name with no spaces or punctuation besides dashes (-) or underscores (\_).
 When you give a section an ID, you can link directly to that section by adding “#SECTION_ID” to the end of the subpage’s URL.
   - **Background color**: You can select a background color for the section that stretches all the way across the screen.
 The options are white or gray.
 “Call to Action” sections can also be black or orange.
+  - **Alignment**: For **button links**, you can have the button aligned to the left, right, or center of the page.
   - **List style**: For sections that display content in a list (e.g. featured content and program resources lists), you can select the style to display each piece of content.
-You can choose between “List,” “Grid,” or “Text List” (see below).
+You can choose between “List,” “Grid,” "Feature Grid," or “Text List” (see below).

 ![List Style Screenshot](images/list-style.png)